koenaad/Advent-of-Code-2018/README.md

 ##### 23/12 (Day 23)

 Part 1 was very easy.
 Part 2 not so much... having a lot of trouble decreasing the search space.

+Attempted various search strategies to wade through the entire space, but I seem to be making some bad assumptions...